dylibso/chicory/README.md

 ### Install the CLI (experimental)

-The Java generator CLI is available for download on Maven at the link:
+The Chicory CLI is available for download on Maven at the link:

 ```
 https://repo1.maven.org/maven2/com/dylibso/chicory/cli/<version>/cli-<version>.sh